Limb Lengthening surgery by LON Method

 - 5 days of hospitalization

 - Physiotherapist’s assistance and all medications are covered, during the patient’s hospitalization

 - Transportation to the airport upon departure

-- FREE consultation with doctors and consultants whenever the patient’s needs, even after lengthening process has been completed
+- FREE consultation with doctors and consultants throughout the whole procedure

-- All hospital charges relating to the operating room and recovery room.
+- All hospital charges associated with the operating room and recovery room.

 - Surgeon’s fees.

 - Anesthesiologist’s fees.